Posts Tagged ‘Jeff Donaldson’

 READ MORE >>

-Colorado was able to look towards another struggling opponent for the third week in a row as the Oregon State Beavers came to Boulder.
+— September 24th – Boulder Colorado 38, Oregon State 14 — Colorado was able to look towards another struggling opponent for the third week in a row as the Oregon State Beavers came to Boulder.
 Oregon State had posted a record of 1-9-1 in 1982, and had won only one of three starts in 1983.
-If the Buffs were to put together back to back wins for the first time since 1979, this would be their best chance.
-The woeful Oregon State football program had not put together more than three wins in a season in its last eleven campaigns, and the team presented to the 33,504 Folsom Field faithful was not a likely candidate to break the streak.
+If the Buffs were to put together back-to-back wins for the first time since 1979, this would be their best chance.
+The woeful Oregon State football program had not put together more than three wins …

 READ MORE >>